harrymkt/zluinav/content/docs/documentation.md

 Further content for the main documentation section goes here
 ```

 Now, you can create pages with md extention in your documentation folder.
-Any page within the first section (docs) in this case, is a part of the first section (docs).
+Any page within the first section (docs) in this case, is a part of the first section.

 You can write documentation as you normally would do, for example:
 ```toml